 Also known as roof cement or roof sealant.
 Used as a sealing "adhesive" for seams, holes and flashing connections on shingle roofs.
 Work in gloves and clothing that you don't mind being permanently stained!

-Galvanized nails with wide, flat heads designed for attaching shingles to roof sheathing.
-Always wear protective eye wear when using striking tools.
+Galvanised nails with wide, flat heads designed for attaching shingles to roof sheathing.
+Always wear protective eyewear when using striking tools.

 Copper sulfate crystals used to kill roots that have penetrated a main drain.